AdhiSchools Blog

 Your brain is a proximity‑based machine.
 If your phone is within reach, a portion of your cognitive load is dedicated to not checking it.

-• The "Minimum Viable Corner": No office?
-Use headphones and a placemat as your “walls.”
+• The "Minimum Viable Corner": Don't have an office?
+Use noise-canceling headphones and a specific placemat.
+These are your "walls."

 2. Tools: The "Single‑Task" Tech Stack